 Analysis: KALENGO SIMUKOKO

-The author is a finance and economic commentator, certified financial consultant and a director at United Bank for Africa (UBA).
+The author is finance and economic commentator, certified financial Consultant and a director at United Bank for Africa (UBA).